timescale/docs/promscale/visualize-data/apm-experience.md

   `SELECT * FROM pg_extension WHERE extname='timescaledb_toolkit';`
   If the query returns no results the extension is not installed.

+## Install the TimescaleDB toolkit extension
 <procedure>

-## Installing the TimescaleDB toolkit extension
+### Installing the TimescaleDB toolkit extension
 1. Check if the extension is available:
    ```sql
    SELECT * FROM pg_available_extensions WHERE name='timescaledb_toolkit';